grumat/glossy-msp430/Hardware/Target_Proto_Boards/SLAU272_SLAU367/README.md

 using a Micro USB cable.
 - A 16 MHz crystal is provided.
 - Reset button.
-- A simple analog voltage support is provided for ADC support
+- A simplistic analog voltage support is provided for ADC use.
 - Test led on **P1.2** configurable by jumper.
 - All IO ports wired to accessible header pins.
 - Header pins for **VCC**, **USB +5V** and **GND**.